Dig into the best food, restaurants, cafés and food markets in town with our guide to the best places to eat in Inverness.

 The Mustard Seed

 One of the highest-ranked cafés in Inverness on TripAdvisor, Velocity Café & Bicycle Workshop, as the name implies, is a coffee shop equally at home with flat whites as it is with flat tyres.
 Known for its coffee, cakes, sandwiches and salads – as well as plenty of veggie options, including veggie haggis – the café is also a cool hangout for any bike nerds or is ideal if you need to bring your bike in for a tune-up.
-They’ll suggest bike rounds in and around the city and also run a weekly Sunday social bike ride, which leaves from the Crown Avenue café on a two-hour round trip from 10.15am.
+The not-for-profit social enterprise cafe will be happy to suggest bike rounds in and around the city and they also run a weekly Sunday social bike ride, which leaves from the Crown Avenue café on a two-hour round trip from 10.15am.